 Put a screening system in place at all venue entrances to facilitate fast and efficient health screenings for each attendee.

-Dole out wristbands as visual confirmation that “healthy” attendees have been screened upon entry, meaning a fever was not detected (aka they do not pose a health risk to others).
+Dole out event wristbands as visual confirmation that “healthy” attendees have been screened upon entry, meaning a fever was not detected (aka they do not pose a health risk to others).

 If applicable to your event, make the wristbands work double-time by assigning green wristbands to people ages 21+ and red wristbands to underage attendees.
 And voila!
 You have an easy way to visually confirm that an attendee had their ID checked at the door.